ThomasMiz/ThingsBeLikeBot/README.md

 # ThingsBeLikeBot

 This is a bot that posts randomly generated memes on Twitter, always with the same format.
+Can be found [here](https://twitter.com/ThingsBeLikeBot).

 Works by using the Wordnik API to get a random word, then uses Google Customsearch to search for a related image and groups everything together with OpenGL, drawing everything into a renderbuffer, reading the pixels into a bitmap and saving it as JPG to be posted on twitter (using of course, the Twitter API).